 It turns out that coffee is high in chlorogenic acid, which, as the coffee cools, forms quinic acid, which has a noteable and overwhelming astringent flavor.
 So the task is to brew coffee in a way that does not involve heat, and also reduces the apparent acidity.
 In the 60's the Toddy method became popular and it produces a finished product that is notably less bitter and actually puts forward a deep caramel and chocolaty flavor.
-It is perfect for a warm day.
+Cold brew coffee is perfect for a warm day.

 I decided to make my own cold brew coffee brewer.

 -6oz of a well roasted coffee

 -one piece of felt (.29 cents at michaels)